-What Is Quora & Why Should You Care?
+What Is Quora & How It Works

 Another strategy for building an online presence is to rank on another site.
 That’s something that I call Piggyback Rankings.

-In the old days, a strategy for ranking a software company would be to identify all the software download sites that are relevant and submit the software using highly optimized and unique content.
+In the old days, a strategy for ranking a software company would be to identify all relevant software download sites and submit the software using highly optimized and unique content.

-If successful, the software download site would rank in the top ten for the important software related keywords.
+If successful, the software download site would rank in the top 10 for the important software-related keywords.

-Similarly, a company can answer questions on Quora in a useful and comprehensive manner on Quora and end up ranking for those keywords.
+Similarly, a company can answer questions on Quora in a useful and comprehensive manner and rank for those keywords.

 Of course, one doesn’t want Quora ranking ahead of them for a search query.

-But if the page has a link or a site mention, that counts as a win.
+But if the page mentions the website, that counts as a win.
+When other Quora members start linking to the site, then that’s a big win.

 It means your company will receive traffic from that ranking or at least build goodwill.

-Consumers can develop positive familiarity with a brand when it appears as answers.
+Consumers can develop positive familiarity with a brand when it appears in answers.

-Ranking a friendly page in the top ten is better than a competitor taking those spots in the top ten.
+Ranking a friendly page in the top 10 is better than a competitor taking those spots in the top 10.

-Why Quora Matters for Your Marketing Strategy
+Why Quora Matters For Your Marketing Strategy

+The digital marketing community tends to focus on quick wins and benefits from that activity.

+But often, it’s the harder work of building excellence that can create popularity and ranking.

 More Resources: